As I sit here, writing this post, I am astounded by the information available in the United States Census.

 grandfather did it, too.

 What amazing information can be learned by digging into the census reports.
-The next one, the 1950 Census, will be released to the public in a couple of years.
+The next one, the 1950 Census, will be released to the public in April 2022 (the "72-year rule).
 That will be the first one to include me!
 I cannot wait to see what my life was like in Wilton, New Hampshire, as a 1-year old.
 What do I think I know that will not be true?
 Time will tell.